-Dancers’ Career Development (DCD) has been supporting professional dance for 40 years.
+Dancers’ Career Development (DCD) has been supporting professional dance for over 40 years.
 We help dancers to make the often difficult transition from professional dancing to a new career by giving them the confidence and skills they need to keep working beyond dance.

 DCD is the only organisation of its kind in the UK and is a world leader in dancer transition

 Image: DCD Supported Dancer Amber Hunt DCD supported Amber, a dancer with English National Ballet, in her career as a professional photographer.

 The Trustees of Dancer’s Career Development are pleased to announce that after an extensive search they have appointed Zoe van Zwanenberg as new Chair.
 Find out more here